botpress/botpress/docs/getting_started/trivia_flows.md

 The *Flow-wide Transitions* are evaluated sequentially and the first to match is the one that will be triggered (the others won't be tried).
 If no condition is matched, then nothing happens and the regular flow is continued.

-Example of use cases for the Flow-wide Transitions:
+> **👓 Examples:** Flow-wide Transitions

-- Authentication Gate: Re-route the user to the login flow if they are not authenticated
+> - Authentication Gate: Re-route the user to the login flow if they are not authenticated
-- Sentiment Analysis: Re-route the user to the human fallback node if the conversation is degrading
+> - Sentiment Analysis: Re-route the user to the human fallback node if the conversation is degrading
-- Matching flow-wide intents such as "`cancel`" etc..
+> - Matching flow-wide intents such as "`cancel`" etc..

 ### Storage